Dr. Ramit Sambyal, the general physician in Vasant Kunj, will discuss the patient's symptoms and perform all the required tests.

 Symptoms of Alzheimer’s disease

 Everybody experiences episodes of forgetfulness from time to time.
-But patients with Alzheimer’s show certain behaviors and symptoms that worsen over time.
+But patients with Alzheimer’s show certain behaviours and symptoms that worsen over time.
 These may include:

 - memory loss affecting everyday activities